-The interwar period was a time of great economic and political tumult in the United States and elsewhere around the world, and the era continues to attract considerable interest among economic historians.
-In futures markets, the interwar years tell the story of the development and establishment of many key institutional and regulatory characteristics that still affect modern futures markets today.
-Both industry and government reforms are often reactions to severe economic crises.
-Between 1921 and 1938, the U.S. government passed important

-1Around the world, earlier documented cases of exchange-based trading of contracts for the delivery of pre-specified quantities at an agreed-upon price and quality, future delivery date and specific location can be found: for example, for the rice futures trading at the Dojima exchange in Osaka in the 18^{th} century, see Schaede (1989) and Wakita (2001), and for the Baltic grain trade in Amsterdam in the late 16^{th} century, see van Tielhof (2002).
+- because unprecedented price volatility led to a surge in speculative interest in grain futures trading.
+Indeed, examining the volume of grains traded over the last century one observes a relatively high level of activity during the 1920s, comparable in scale to levels reached only again during the 1970s (Hieronymus, 1977). - The interwar years also tell the story of the development and establishment of many key institutional and regulatory characteristics that still affect modern futures markets today.
+More specifically, the two decades following WWI witnessed a profound transformation of the regulatory regime of grain futures markets, from one of self-regulation to federal regulation.
+Between 1921 and 1939, the U.S. government passed important pieces of legislation, particularly with regard to speculative trading, in order to regulate the grains futures market for - Around the world, earlier documented cases of exchange-based trading of contracts for the delivery of pre-specified quantities at an agreed-upon price and quality, future delivery date and specific location can be found: for example, for the rice futures trading at the Dojima exchange in Osaka in the $18^{th}$ century, see Schaede (1989); Wakita (2001), and for the Baltic grain trade in Amsterdam in the late $16^{th}$ century, see van Tielhof (2002).
 However, none of these were as dominant as the Board of Trade in Chicago.